Part II : Types of Pen Hold and Managing Change

 Considering these will help make sense of why awkward holds develop, why there are benefits to modifying some holds and why others are absolutely fine to leave alone.

-Firstly, let me remind you of the Better Handwritten goals I shared in Part I of this blog last week.
+Firstly, let me remind you of the Better Handwritten goals I shared in Part I of this blog, 'Can and should pen hold be corrected?'

 When thinking about a person and their handwriting: